The service description files for Dinit each describe a

 Here is an examples for a filesystem check "service",

-visible and the process can be interrupted using control-C, in which case
+is visible and the process can be interrupted using control-C, in which case

 the check is skipped but dependent services continue to start.